Marilyn Milian

-Marilyn Milian (born May 1, 1961), better known as Judge Milian, is an American television personality, lecturer, and retired Florida Circuit Court judge.
-Since March 12, 2001, Milian has presided over the long-running American courtroom television series The People's Court, replacing Jerry Sheindlin, and has been with the program ever since.
+Marilyn Milian (born May 1, 1961), known professionally as Judge Milian, is an American television personality, lecturer, retired Florida Circuit Court judge and court-show arbitrator.
+For 22 seasons from March 12, 2001 to July 21, 2023, Milian starred in the American courtroom television series The People's Court, replacing Jerry Sheindlin.
+Justice for the People with Judge Milian, where Milian hears cases presented by actors improvising as litigants, premiered in the fall of 2023.

-Milian is the first Hispanic arbitrator to preside over a court show and during The People's Court's 2012-2013 season she became the show's longest-serving judge, surpassing Joseph Wapner, the show's inaugural jurist.
+Milian is the first Hispanic arbitrator to preside over a court show and during The People's Courts 2001–2023 season she became the show's longest-serving judge, surpassing Joseph Wapner, the show's inaugural jurist.
+She is also the most decorated TV judge, with 16 Daytime Emmy nominations and five wins in the Outstanding Legal/Courtroom Program for The People's Court.

 Early life

 Milian was born in Manhattan to Cuban parents Jorge, a general contractor, and Georgina Milian.
 She spoke Spanish before learning English and is fluent in both languages.
 The family moved from Astoria, Queens, to Miami when she was eight years old.
 She graduated from St. Brendan High School.

 Milian earned her undergraduate degree in psychology from the University of Miami.
 She then attended Georgetown University Law Center, earning her J.D.
 She spent a year working at Harvard Law School, where she served as director of training for the Guatemala Project.
 She was responsible for training the Guatemalan trial judiciary, defense, and prosecution bar in investigatory and trial techniques.